 With so much to learn, it can be confusing to figure out what the facts really are.

-Ifyou’re considering a breast augmentation, you may be overwhelmed by the amount of information and options available.
+If you’re considering breast augmentation, you may be overwhelmed by the amount of information and options available.
 To help, here are some key points to consider when planning your Toronto breast augmentation.
 When it comes to deciding what type of implant you would like, you’ll need to consider saline or silicone implants.
-Saline implants are filled with sterile salt water and are filled up once they have been inserted under the skin.
-Silicone implants on the other hand, are pre-filled with a silicone gel.
+Saline implants are filled with sterile saltwater and are filled up once they have been inserted under the skin.
+Silicone implants, on the other hand, are pre-filled with a silicone gel.

 Previous research had often cited that saline implants are safer than silicone primarily because unlike with silicone, if a saline implant ruptures, it will be immediately visible, as the implant will deflate.
 However, recent research has shown that both implant types are just as safe.
 To figure out which type is best for you, a consultation with an experienced plastic surgeon will allow for assessment and your first opportunity to express your goals in person.